allenhzy/research-group/content/home/welcome.md

 <br>

-The **Intelligent DEsign Automation Lab(IDEAL)** has been a center of excellence for Artificial Intelligence research, teaching, and practice.
+The **Intelligent DEsign Automation Lab(IDEAL)** has been a center of excellence for Artificial Intelligence research and practice.